 The only way to end their fight and appease the spirits is to actually undo Arendelle’s crimes, rather than simply reliving them like Elsa does.
 Anna achieves this by convincing Lieutenant Mattias that the dam must be destroyed, even if it means destroying Arendelle in the process.
 The spirits, who were angered by the building of the dam and the subsequent fighting, are satisfied by the balance being restored, and their powers come together to revive Elsa, who in turn saves Arendelle (and brings Olaf back).

-“Appease the spirits?”
-That is commonly practiced by animists.
-Notice that the spirits were “angered” by the building of the dam.
-“Balance is restored” and Elsa ends up abdicating the throne to her younger sister and departs for the forest, where apparently she truly belongs (makes sense if she is the “fifth spirit”, I guess).
+What is commonly practiced by the animists is to “appease the spirits.”
+Notice that because of the building of the dam the spirits were “angered.”
+But “balance is restored” and Elsa ends up giving up the throne to her younger sister and departs for the forest, where apparently she truly belongs (makes sense if she is the “fifth spirit”, I guess).

 The content of this movie is blatantly anti-Biblical.
 It is very openly pagan.
 Even the lyrics to one of its songs are wicked.
 In Into the Unkown, Elsa is hearing the spirits and at first, resists them but then says she feels her “power grow more” each day and finally wants to follow them “into the unknown.”